ajaquith/markerbench/content/posts/cyber-risk-talk.md

 ---
 title: Talking to Executives About Cyber and Technology Risks
-description: Senior managers talk about risks, and not about threats or controls.
+summary: Senior managers talk about risks, and not about threats or controls.
 To have better conversations with senior leaders, focus where the risks are coming from, and why.
 This post offers a vocabulary for talking about cyber- and technology-related risks and their causes.
-author: arj
 date: 2024-01-31 09:00:01 -0400
+authors:
+  - arj
 tags:
   - risk
   - cyber
   - operational risk
 image: /images/cyber_risk_events.png
 featured: true
-comments: true
 ---
 During a recent engagement, a large financial institution asked Markerbench to review and recommend changes to its Key Risk Indicators (KRIs) for cybersecurity.
 As background, our client&rsquo;s first line of defense (1LOD) collects a series of cyber-related KRIs and presents them to senior stakeholders quarterly.
 The metrics program is well-organized and its monthly reporting packages are widely circulated.